-Maybe to you, the idea of a nine to five job sounds dreadful, or maybe you just don’t want to work in a stuffy office all day.
+Maybe to you, the idea of a nine-to-five job sounds dreadful, or maybe you don’t want to work in a stuffy office all day.
 I certainly can’t blame you.
-Sure, becoming a freelance graphic designer is attractive – you set your own hours, pick and choose projects and, to a certain extent, charge what you want for your work.
-Sounds like the perfect life, right?
+Sure, becoming a freelance graphic designer is attractive – you set your hours, pick and choose projects, and, to a certain extent, charge what you want for your work.
+It sounds like the perfect life, right?

 1. Be a jack of all trades

 So you’re pretty good at Illustrator or Sketch, huh?
 Those skills got you through your last job; however, now you need some serious diversity in your new career.
 Being good at more than just Photoshop and Illustrator will help you open windows of opportunity compared to your old work.

 Now, you don’t have to go back to college to learn these skills; there are plenty of online courses, tutorials, and blogs like this one that can get you started with some basics.
 Remember, being a jack of all trades doesn’t mean you have to be a master at all of them.

 2. Become a master at one (at least)

 Those design skills you think you have perfected?
 Could you continue to make them better?
 After you’ve done that, make them the best.
 Having multiple skills in your arsenal ropes clients in; however, becoming a master of at least one art keeps them coming back.
 Strive to become good enough, and word-of-mouth advertising will take care of you.

 3. Learn to embrace selling

 Word of mouth aside, you still need to sell your abilities to people who do not know you.
 It isn’t easy as a freelance graphic designer to work on building some sales skills.
 Many of us, myself included, cringe at the idea of being a salesperson.
 However, the way to freelance graphic designer success is to tell clients or would-be clients why they should hire you.